 who hated paperwork and mandatory, legal protocols necessary for a real estate business to be successful.
+Unfortunately, most people in his

+Boone's network was

+NOT diverse;

+NETWORK

+were Indians and trappers

+who had

+similar skills and interest as

+himself.

+with different skills and interests than his own.

-Unfortunately, Boone network was not diverse; he had few, if any, people in his NETWORK who could advise him on the required legal policies of real estate that he was not good at nor had any interest in.
-Boone's network was trappers, surveyors, farmers, and Indians, NOT accountants, lawyers, and real estate professionals.
-In fact, Boone said his best, most trusted friends had always been Indians.
-But now, for the work Boone was doing, his network needed BUT lacked TRUSTWORTHY lawyers, investors, and county regulators who knew fundamental accounting and the legal requirements every real estate business needed to be successful.
-As Kentucky changed, Boone's career opportunities changed with it.
-Boone, the former solitary hunter of deer and buffalo to feed his family and beaver pelts to skin and sell to pay his homestead bills, was now given highly profitable surveying projects in the frontier territories west of the Appalachians to locate good land for new settlers and speculative real estate agents and then file these claims properly in the county offices.
-Because of the Boone brand. new opportunities were plentiful, his surveying business grew, and initially was very profitable.
+He did not have accountants, lawyers, and real estate professionals.

+As Kentucky changed,

+Boone's career opportunities changed with it.

+Boone, the former solitary hunter of deer and buffalo to feed his family and beaver pelts to skin and sell to pay his homestead bills, was now given highly profitable surveying projects in the frontier territories west of the Appalachians to locate good land for new settlers and speculative real estate investors.
+After finding new land for these customers, Boone was required by law to present maps of these lands to the county government offices that would document who now owned the land which Boone surveyed.
+This filing in the county government office protected the new owners for the property from other settlers trying to claim the same land.

+Appalachian State University located in Boone, North Carolina.

+Boone's network did not have people

+Because of the Boone brand, new opportunities were plentiful, his surveying business grew and quickly became very profitable.

 Daniel Boone was becoming a wealthy Kentuckian.
+BUT,

-BUT, because Boone had been a self-reliant hunter and trapper and not a businessman, he never focused on developing a DIVERSE network, i.e. people with different interests and skills who were good at the things Boone was not.
-Unfortunately, Boone's life skills are limited; Daniel Boone preferred to be alone on the frontier and rarely ASKED for help and advice.
+because Boone had been a self-reliant hunter and trapper and not a businessman, he rarely submitted his land surveys to the country offices as required by law to record his land claims and protect the owners of the land who paid him.

 Consequently, Boone's real estate success was fleeting (temporary).
 He rarely checked the county clerk offices to make sure the land he surveyed hadn't already been claimed by others.
 More importantly, Boone rarely filled out and filed the required paperwork at the county regulator office to protect the land he was surveying and purchasing for his customers.
-As a result of his poor businesses practices, Boone was frequently sued by his angry clients, and ordered to pay fines.
+As a result of his poor businesses practices,

+Boone was frequently taken to court and sued by angry customers, and ordered to pay fines.